 The Superior 100 Mile Trail Race was founded in 1991 and is one of ten original 100 mile trail races in the United States – Western States (’74), Old Dominion (’79), Wasatch (’80), Leadville (’83), Angeles Crest (’86), Vermont (’89), Mohican (’90), Arkansas Traveller (’91) and Superior (’91) – currently there are about 200 one hundred mile races held each year in the US alone.
 Superior quickly earned it’s reputation of its namesake today – Rugged, Relentless and Remote and is known as one of the tougher 100 mile trail races in the country.
 Superior lives on now as one of the “legacy 100 milers” and is considered by many to be one of the most challenging, prestigious and beautiful 100 mile trail races in the country.
 Shortly after the inception of the 100, the Superior 50 was started and in the early 2000’s the Moose Mountain Marathon was added.
-None of the history or tradition of this race has been lost and is a great event for those looking for a world-class event with a low-key, old-school 100 miler feel.
-The Superior Trail Race is put on by ultrarunners for ultrarunners.
+In 2003 a companion event, the Superior Spring Trail Race was added and takes place each May.

 The North Shore of Lake Superior runs from Duluth, Minnesota at the Southwestern end of the lake, to Thunder Bay and Nipigon, Ontario, Canada, in the North to Sault Ste.
 Marie, Ontario, in the east.
 The shore is characterized by alternating rocky cliffs and cobblestone beaches, with rolling hills and ridges covered in boreal forest inland from the lake, through which scenic rivers and waterfalls descend as they flow to Lake Superior.
 The shoreline between the city of Duluth to the international border at Grand Portage as the North Shore.
 Lake Superior is considered the largest freshwater lake in the world by surface area.
 It is the world’s third-largest freshwater lake by volume and the largest by volume in North America.
 The Superior Hiking Trail, also known as the SHT, is a 310-mile long distance hiking single-track hiking trail in Northeastern Minnesota that follows the ridgeline overlooking Lake Superior for most of its length.
 The trail travels through forests of birch, aspen, pine, fir, and cedar.
 Hikers and runners enjoy views of boreal forests, the Sawtooth Mountains, babbling brooks, rushing waterfalls, and abundant wildlife.
 The lowest point on the trail is 602 feet above sea level and the highest point is 1,829 feet above sea level.